-We appreciate the opportunity to provide these comments and support the Committee's efforts and attention to examining the issue of the drug supply chain and the cost of medications.
+We appreciate the opportunity to provide these comments and support the Committee's efforts and attention to examining the issue of the cost of medications.
 We remain deeply committed to working with Congress, the Administration and other health care stakeholders to ensure that all Americans can access the drug therapies they need to lead healthy, happy and productive lives.